a-elnemr/github-task/react-native-app/README.md

 ### Notes:

-- I did have Adobe XD installed on my PC, so I tried to mimic the features in the link
+- I do not have Adobe XD installed on my PC, so I tried to mimic the features in the link